What is International Humanitarian Law?

 Canada’s obligations under IHL

-Governments, including Canada, must ensure respect for international humanitarian law.
+Governments, including Canada, must ensure respect for International Humanitarian Law.
 States are obligated to teach it to their armed forces and to the general public.
 States must enact laws to punish serious violations of the Geneva Conventions and Additional Protocols.
 These serious violations can amount to war crimes.
 Governments must also pass laws protecting the Red Cross, Red Crescent, and Red Crystal emblems.

-The Canadian Red Cross helps disseminate the principles of international humanitarian law to the armed forces, lawmakers, politicians, youth and the general public.
-The more people know about international humanitarian law and the more they understand its impact on human life and dignity, the more likely combatants are to respect it.
+The Geneva Conventions (1949) and the Additional Protocols to the Geneva Conventions (1977) (it looks blurry – we won’t include it)The Canadian Red Cross supports this work by educating the armed forces, lawmakers, politicians, youth, and the public about international humanitarian law.
+The more people know about International Humanitarian Law and the more they understand its impact on human life and dignity, the more likely IHL will be respected.

 What are the sources of IHL?